CRIM 490: Special Topics

 Credits: 1-3

-Topics vary.
+Recent developments in the field.
+Notes: Topics vary.
 May be used to fulfill requirements for different concentrations in the BS in criminology, law, and society depending on the topic.
-May be repeated for a maximum of 15 credits when topic is different.
+May be repeated when topic is different.
+Offered by Criminology, Law and Society.
+May be repeated within the term for a maximum 15 credits.